 - Applied Climate and Spatial Science

-Environmental Economics, Applied Economics, Econometrics and Quantitative Methods,
+Environmental Economics, Health Economics, Econometrics and Quantitative Methods,

 Natural Resource Management, Land Use Change, and Ecosystem